mParticle/docs/src/pages/integrations/braze/event/index.md

 ## Prerequisites

-In order to activate the Braze integration, you will need your Braze API key and your "App Group REST API Key" if using the S2S API.
+In order to activate the Braze integration, you will need your Braze App Identifier API key and your "App Group REST API Key" if using the S2S API.

 1. Sign into your Braze Account.
-2. Click on App Settings in the left navigation to get your API Key
+2. Click on Developer Console in the left navigation, then API Settings, Identification, and choose the Identifier for the platform you're building to.
 3. If you are sending data to mParticle via the S2S API, your "App Group REST API Key" value is required.
 Click on the Developer Console in the left navigation to get this value.

 ![AppBoy Settings](/images/AppGroupIdentifiers.png)